linked-art/linked.art/docs/api/1.0/shared/reference/index.md

 [Types](../type/) are a special case of a reference to an external entry in a vocabulary system.
 As noted in the type documentation, they may also have meta-classifications to ensure that they can be processed, as dereferencing the type's URI might not result in a Linked Art formatted description.

+Note that references inherently have the `_complete` property with a value of `false`.
+They can be detected as references as all other structures have mandatory fields beyond `id`, `type` and `_label`.
+The `_complete` property would thus be clutter in the most common scenario of shared constructions being fully included, and data for references not being included at all.

 ### Properties of References

 | Property Name     | Datatype      | Requirement | Description |